ROOM D Chicago | October 15 | Wednesday

 John Jaeger, CCE

 This session will walk through the financial analysis of a real company using the tools incorporated from prior presentations.
-Common sizing, trend analysis and ratio analysis will be performed to determine the company’s performance, in addition to reviewing the Z-score methodology as a means of confirming results.
+Common sizing, trend analysis, and ratio analysis will be performed to determine the company’s performance, in addition to reviewing the Z-score methodology as a means of confirming results sizing, trend analysis, and ratio analysis will be performed to determine the company’s performance.